 1) Gear Up For Cold Water

 We looked at Surfline a few days before departing to check the water temps and forecast.
-While we had packed spring suits expecting 80 degrees and sunny with 65 degree water temps it was actually much colder.
+While we had packed spring suits expecting hot summer days with 65 degree water temps, it was actually much colder.
 According to a local surfer the water temps can vary week to week depending on what the currents are doing which we hadn’t realized when we made our decision to bring spring suits a few day before leaving.
 So we ended up packing wetsuits only to have to rent wetsuits..
 Play it safe and bring a 4/3 if you want a long, toasty warm sesh.

 2) Inconsistent Swells